RoboDD/robodd.github.io/_pages/about.md

 <!--
 * [Aug-2023] A paper has been accepted by IEEE Robotics and Automation Letters -->
-* [Aug-2023] I will attend [Robot Demo Day](), which will be held on Tuesday 8th August in the Bill Brown Suite, University of Bristol.
+* [Aug-2023] I will attend [Robot Demo Day]() to present my current dissertation project, which will be held on Tuesday 8th August in the Bill Brown Suite, University of Bristol.
 Come and have fun!
 * [Apr-2023] I received the Best Oral Presentation Award in the [9th International Conference on Control, Automation and Robotics (ICCAR)](http://www.iccar.org/).
 * [Mar-2023] A paper has been accepted by [9th International Conference on Control, Automation and Robotics (ICCAR)](http://www.iccar.org/).
 * [Nov-2022] My team and I were awarded [one Gold Award and two Bronze Award](https://cy.ncss.cn/information/2c93f4c682872dbb01849802948e17dd?jump_from=1_05_37_01) in [The 8th China International College Students'"Internet+"Competition](https://cy.ncss.cn/en/).
 Congratulations!